salmansamson/cytkit/README.md

 ## Specification
 Cytkit is intended to be one's personal cytometry sidekick:
 - Conventional format, but small
-- Easy to adjust / align
+- Easy to adjust, align and maintain... no need for a service contract
 - Separate sheath and waste bottles
 - Volumetric sample pump for absolute concentration measurement of cell populations
 - Conventional single sip-tube sample loader